Mathbiomed/50-BOA/README.md

 Users can generate the figures by putting these data into this package.

-For Figure 2, 3 and Supplementary Figure 1, you should change the variable 'isMatched' into false in 'Error_Landscape' to change the heatmap color range.
+For Figure 2, 3 and Supplementary Figure 1, you should change the input variable 'isMatched' into false in 'Error_Landscape' to change the heatmap color range.

-MATLAB:

-        ...
-        isMatched = false;
-        ...

-R:

-        ...
-        isMatched = FALSE
-        ...

-Users also choose whether regularization term is added or not by changing the variable 'isRegularized.'
+Users also choose whether regularization term is added or not by changing the input variable 'isReg.'

 Changing 'isRegularized' into false means there is no regularization in fitting process:

+# Different error structure
+Default loss function of this package is a sum of squared relative error, which assumes that each data point $$y_i$$ follows the Gaussian distribution whose standard deviation is $$y_i$$.

+If users want to consider another type of error structure so that trying to change the form of standard deviation, users can enter their customized model to 'Error_Structure' function in both 'CV_Inhibition' (and 'Error_Landscape' for MATLAB) file(s) by assigning their model to 's'.

+For instance:

 MATLAB:

+    %% Error structure
+    function s = Error_Structure(X, Y, isSSRE)
+    if isSSRE
+        s = Y;
+    else
+        % User can assign his or her own model of standard deviation to "s" here.

+        s = Y.^2; % Custom standard deviation model
         ...
-        isRegularized = false;
-        ...
+    end

 R:

-        ...
-        isRegularized = FALSE
-        ...
+    # Error structure
+    Error_Structure <- function(X, Y, isSSRE) {
+        if (isSSRE) {
+                s <- Y
+        } else {
+                # User can assign his or her own model of standard deviation to "s" here.

+                s <- Y ^ 2 # Custom standard deviation model
+        }
+    }

 # Another systems
 The package also includes computational codes for systems exhibiting bi-substrate mechanisms (Fig. 6 in the mauscript) or substrate cooperativity (Fig. 7 in the manuscript).